 Lixada Titanium Ultralight Pot – This is a 1100ml hanging pot with lid.
 If you are traveling solo, and need to move fast (lightweight), this is the choice for you.

-- --NO METALLICE SMEILL: Titanium material leaves no metallic smell or taste.
-Comes with a mesh sack for convenient storage and transport.
+- --No Metal Salts: Titanium material will not leave a metallic smell or taste.
+Comes with a mesh bag for easy storage and transport.

 What I like is its combination of simplicity and versatility.
 It’s just a single pot, but its tall design and hanging handle means you could use it over an open fire to cook or boil water.

 The larger capacity makes it particularly useful for boiling water.
 The folding handles will fold in for packing and fold out for use as a big mug to drink your bug out coffee.